caseylabrack/Dinoblaster-DX/README.md

 An updated and open-source version of [DinoBlaster (1979)](http://store.steampowered.com/app/653960/DinoBlaster/), the extinction-event arcade game with Brontoscan vector graphics.

 ## Accessibility
 DinoBlaster is flashy, spinny, and maybe unreasonably difficult.
-But you can adjust these things in `settings.txt` by remapping keys, setting `reduceFlashing`, and changing gameplay values.
+But you can adjust these things in `settings.txt` by remapping keys, setting `reduceFlashing`, turning off `starsMove`, and changing gameplay values.
+This game can be played keyboard-only.

 ## Settings, preferences, and cheats
 Edit "settings.txt" to change your controls, set preferences, and even cheat.
 You can double-click it or launch it from in-game.